gjbex/Jupyter-notebooks/examples/README.md

    contains instructions on how to install the Bash kernel.
 1. `ipywidgets`: examples of using `ipywidgets` and other packages to create interactive notebooks.
-1. `bash_python.ipynb`: interacting with the system shell from within a notebook.
+1. `bash-python`: interacting with the system shell from within a notebook.
 1. `r_python.ipynb`: interacting with R from within a Python notebook.
 1. `slides.ipynb`: simple presentation using Jupyter notebooks, can be used with `nbconvert` or RISE.
-1. `widgets.ipynb`: notebooks can be made interactive by using `ipywidgets`, `altair` and `qgrid`.
-1. `bash_notebook.ipynb`: notebook to use with a Bash kernel.
 1. `show_slides.sh`: Bash shell command to present `slides.ipynb`.